Red Bethea: 1930

 The following year, Bethea was team captain of the 1930 Gators squad that compiled a 6–3–1 record.
 The high point of Bethea's career was Florida's 19–0 victory on October 18, 1930, over a University of Chicago team coached by Amos Alonzo Stagg.
 The victory was historic for the Florida football program, representing the first time the Gators had won an inter-sectional game outside the South.
 The Gators had previously lost all six games it had played in the North—to Indiana in 1916, Harvard in 1922 and 1929, Army in 1923 and 1924, and Chicago in 1926.
 Bethea was the star of the historic victory over Chicago, rushing for a Florida single-game record of 218 yards.
 The Associated Press called Bethea Florida's "siege gun," and noted that his rushing total was "better than the whole Chicago backfield."
 At the end of the 1930 season, the Central Press Association selected Bethea as a second-team All-American based on votes cast by 200 captains of college football teams polled in a nationwide survey.

-Later years
+Later life

 In the early 1930s, Bethea coached football at the Florida Military Academy.
 He left that position in August 1933 to attend to his business interests in Gainesville and Cedar Key.
 Bethea owned a farm in Hastings, Florida in his later years.
 He was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in April 1986.
 He died five months later in September 1986.
 In September 1987, one year after Bethea's death, Emmitt Smith rushed for 224 yards in his first collegiate start, breaking the Florida single-game rushing record set by Bethea 57 years earlier.